MikeTaylor/firefly/doc/roles.md

 ### Unopinionated vs. opinionated

-The MAFIA approach to providing and using FOLIO apps is deliberately unopinionated.
+The MAFIA approach to providing and using FOLIO apps is deliberately unopinionated where possible.
 It does not care:
 * Whether roles are filled by the same agent or different agents
 * Wherer releases and snapshots are created manually or by a CI tool, or which CI tool is used
 * Where release and snapshot artifacts are posted to